ddnexus/pagy/docs/migration-guide.md

   #config.left = 0
   #config.right = 0
 end

-Pagy::DEFAULT[:limit] = 10
-require 'pagy/extras/size'           # Provide legacy support of old navbars like the above Pagy::DEFAULT[:size]  = [5, 4, 4, 5] # Array parsed by the extra above
 ```

 Remove all the legacy settings of the old gem(s) and uncomment and edit the new settings in the `pagy.rb` initializer _(see
 [How to configure pagy](/quick-start.md#configure))_.

 #### Cleanup the Models